 For the purposes of analysis, the report will analyse two case studies in order to understand the dynamics of disinformation in and around Ukraine:

-- The annexation of Crimea.
+- The annexation of Crimea

 - The downing of Malaysian Airlines flight MH17.

-As part of CREST’s commitment to open access research, these resources are available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.